Teamgrid-Solutions-Private-Limited/eLearning-Platform_Backend/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Private License - see the LICENSE file for details.